Stride-Labs/echos-lab/docs/credentials.md

 - Under app settings find `Socket Mode` and toggle `Enable Socket Mode` to On, and create an App-Level Token
 - Add the token name, make sure scope `connections:write` is selected, and click `Generate`
 - The `xapp-` token that's generated is the `SLACK_APP_TOKEN`

+### Telegram

+- Open Telegram and search for [@BotFather](https://t.me/BotFather)
+- Start a chat with BotFather and send `/newbot`
+- Follow the prompts to:
+  - Choose a name for your bot (this is the display name)
+  - Choose a username for your bot (must end in 'bot')
+- BotFather will generate a token like `123456789:ABCdefGHIjklmNOPQrstUVwxyz`
+- This is your `TELEGRAM_TOKEN`